Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

     The mask shown on slide 63 is still correct though and that approach also works.

-    The script on slide 64 is also correct as is the job script on slide 65 that uses that
+    The Python script on slide 64 to generate masks is also correct as is the job script on slide 65 that uses that mask:
-    mask:

     ```bash
     #!/bin/bash